An Post Complaint and Dispute Resolution Procedures

 - Registered Post items automatically include a certain amount of compensation if something goes wrong, and you can claim this.
 The compensation level depends on the value declared at the time of posting

-- Compensation payments for Standard Post are generally made in stamps but you can ask for this to be paid by way of cheque.
+- Although compensation payments for Standard Post are generally made in stamps you can ask for this to be paid by way of cheque.
 All other compensation payments are made by cheque.

 - Consequential loss is not covered